nj-lang/endlesss-rifff-autoplayer-extension/README.md

 To use, enable developer mode in your browser extension settings in your web browser and load the unpacked folder containing these files.

-Using CTRL + arrow keys will trigger the autoplay functionality.
+Using CTRL + up and CTRL + down will activate auto-playback and allow you to navigate in either direction.
+When the video has ended it will automatically start playing the next <video> element.

-Playback will go back in time scrolling up the page from the most recent video.
+Playback will go back in time scrolling up the page.

 Known issues:
 * autoplayback will lose it's place once discord loads in more content with AJAX as it is using a numerical index of all video elements loaded on the page